Free care for three and four-year-olds

 This entitlement of an additional 15 hours a week of free childcare is conditional on the following factors:

 1. Both parents must be working, or the sole parent must be working in a lone-parent family

 2. Each parent must earn at least the equivalent of 16 hours a week at the national minimum or living wage

-3. Both parents must not be earning more than £100,000 a year each.
+3. Neither parent must be earning more than £100,000 a year.
 For example, if parent A was earning £120,000 a year and parent B was earning £80,000 in a year, they would not be eligible as parent A is above the threshold.

 4. If either parent is on maternity, paternity or adoption leave, or is unable to work because of a disability or caring responsibilities, they may still be eligible

 If you believe you meet the criteria above and are eligible for the full 30 hours a week of free childcare, you can apply via the government's Childcare Choices website.